syncfusion-content/xamarin.ios-docs/xamarin-ios/SfSchedule/Views.md

 # Views

 Schedule control provides four different types of views to display dates.
-Day view, Week view, WorkWeek view and month view.
+Day view, Week view, WorkWeek view and Month view.
 It can be assigned to the schedule control by using `ScheduleView` property.
 Based on the user’s preference appointments can be viewed in any of the four type of view available.
 By default schedule control is assigned with day view.

 ## Day View